 Heading to your first Jewish wedding?
-Whether it's reform or strictly orthodox, there are a few traditions that you will definitely see.
-Some may sound familiar, but knowing what to expect (and being versed in the meaning behind what you're watching!) will make you even more prepared to celebrate.
-Our experts will take you through the five key components of a Jewish wedding.
+Whether it's reform or strictly orthodox, there are some Jewish wedding traditions that you will definitely see.
+Some may sound familiar, but knowing what to expect (and being versed in the meaning behind what you're watching) will make you even more prepared to celebrate.

-The seven blessings come from ancient teachings.
+The seven blessings, called the Sheva B'rachot, come from ancient teachings.
 They are often read in both Hebrew and English, and shared by a variety of family members or friends, just as friends and family are invited to perform readings in other types of ceremonies.
 The blessings focus on joy, celebration, and the power of love.
-They begin with the blessing over the wine, then progress to more grand and celebratory statements, ending with a blessing of joy, peace, companionship, and the opportunity for the bride and groom to rejoice together.
+They begin with the blessing over a cup wine, then progress to more grand and celebratory statements, ending with a blessing of joy, peace, companionship, and the opportunity for the bride and groom to rejoice together.

 As the ceremony comes to an end, the groom (or in some instances the bride and groom) is invited to step on a glass inside a cloth bag to shatter it.
 The breaking of the glass holds multiple meanings.
 Some say it represents the destruction of the Temple in Jerusalem.
 Others say it demonstrates that marriage holds sorrow as well as joy and is a representation of the commitment to stand by one another even in hard times.
 The cloth holding the shards of glass is collected after the ceremony, and many couples choose to have it incorporated into some sort of memento of their wedding day.

-Once the ceremony is over and the glass is broken, you will hear guests cheer "Mazel tov!", which has a similar meaning "good luck" or "congratulations."
+Shouting "Mazel tov!" is one of the most well-known Jewish wedding rituals.
+Once the ceremony is over and the glass is broken, you will hear guests cheer "Mazel tov!"
+Mazel tov has a similar meaning "good luck" or "congratulations."
 The direct translation is actually closer to wishing the best for the future, a great destiny, or a pronouncement that the person or people have just experienced great fortune.
 There's no better time to say "mazel tov" than at a wedding!